 2. The Phaistos Disc

-The Phaistos Disc is just another jewel of ancient Greek civilization.
-In 1908, an Italian archaeologist Luigi Pernier discovered a disc of about 15 cm in diameter, consisting of stamped symbols from Phaistos on the island of Crete, Italy.
+The Phaistos Disc is another fascinating artifact from ancient Greek civilization.
+In 1908, an Italian archaeologist, Luigi Pernier, discovered a clay disc about 15 cm in diameter at Phaistos on the island of Crete.
+The disc contains several stamped symbols arranged across its surface.

 1. Kryptos

-Kryptos is an encrypted sculpture located just outside the headquarters of the Central Intelligence Agency (CIA) at Langley, Virginia.
-Since its inauguration on November 3rd, 1990, there have been many speculations about the message it carries.
+Kryptos is an encrypted sculpture placed outside the headquarters of the CIA in Langley, Virginia.
+Since it was installed on November 3, 1990, many people have speculated about the hidden message inside it.